scarborough-courtney/ohimanual/tutorials/OHI_file_prep_instructions.md

+---
+output: pdf_document
+---
 # Instructions for creating and naming data files for each OHI goal

 This document explains how to name files that contain data for each layer, and how the file should be formatted for integration into the Ocean Health Index Toolbox.

-At this stage, each person must create a separate file for every data layer they are responsible for, and this will need to be done for pressures and resilience data layers as well when they are ready.
+At this stage, each person must create a separate file for every data layer for the goal model (status) they they are responsible for, and this will need to be done also for pressures and resilience data layers when they are ready.

 ## File names